Quest Magazine - Home

 Choosing a course

-The majority of work that a newly qualified CP operator can expect is relatively low-risk tasks in the UK or in more benign environments.
-It is therefore important to consider course content carefully before you spend your hard-earned money, and to seek advice on the training that will suit your background and expectations.
-There are also online networking and forum sites available where you can seek advice from others in the sector, an example of which is CP World.
+Newly qualified CP operators can expect most work to be relatively low-risk tasks in the UK or similar environments.
+Therefore, it’s essential to carefully consider course content and seek advice on the training that best suits your background and expectations.
+Online networking and forum sites, such as CP World, can provide advice from others in the sector.

-There are many courses on offer that will give you directly applicable training; there are also courses that give you invaluable background/supporting information and skills, which will be viewed by potential employers as worthy knowledge in this area.
+There are numerous courses available that offer directly applicable training, as well as courses that provide invaluable background/supporting information and skills, which potential employers may value.

-• Short (one day to two weeks) courses in, e.g., health and safety, fire risk assessment, fire safety, search training, physical intervention, substance awareness, handcuffing, survival training, hostile environment awareness training, travel awareness and defence techniques, detecting deceit, and understanding stewarding at spectator events, will give you a good background knowledge before you progress to more in-depth and specific training.
-Alternatively, these courses can be seen as professional development for an employment role you already hold.
-Some courses, such as health and safety, can be undertaken online, and may require just a few hours of study (including an assessment of your understanding).
-Costs will vary, as many of the courses are privately run.
+• Short courses (one day to two weeks) in areas like health and safety, fire risk assessment, fire safety, search training, physical intervention, substance awareness, handcuffing, survival training, hostile environment awareness training, travel awareness and defence techniques, detecting deceit, and understanding stewarding at spectator events, can provide a solid background knowledge before progressing to more specific training.
+Some courses, such as health and safety, can be completed online in just a few hours of study (including an assessment).
+Costs will vary as many of these courses are privately run.

-• Next comes a range of relatively short part-time further education courses, giving you a recognised qualification, which would then allow you to progress to a higher level of study.
-FE courses include, for example, an NVQ level 2 in Spectator Safety, which would take between 8 and 12 months to complete, or an NVQ level 3 in providing security, emergency and alarm systems, which could take between six months and two years.
-Many of these courses have flexible study options, so you could, if you prefer, study them intensively, full-time, over a period of four or five weeks.
-For some courses at this level, you may be expected to have undertaken a First Aid at Work course and/or have an SIA licence (see earlier).
+• Further education courses, which are relatively short part-time courses, can provide a recognized qualification and allow progression to a higher level of study.
+These courses include NVQ level 2 in Spectator Safety, which takes between 8 and 12 months to complete, or an NVQ level 3 in providing security, emergency and alarm systems, which could take between six months and two years.
+Many of these courses offer flexible study options, allowing for intensive, full-time study over four or five weeks.
+Some courses at this level may require a First Aid at Work course and/or an SIA licence.
 Costs typically start at around £250.

-• Apprenticeships (see below) are growing in this sector and may typically cover areas such as static guarding, patrol guarding, reception duties, retail security and operating/studying CCTV.
-Apprenticeships are also likely to incorporate how to handle key data, such as hard-copy documents, and how to keep accurate records.
-As a workplace apprentice, you are likely to find it easier to progress to a much higher (perhaps managerial) role within the company.
+• Apprenticeships are growing in this sector and typically cover areas such as static guarding, patrol guarding, reception duties, retail security, and operating/studying CCTV.
+Apprenticeships also likely incorporate handling key data, such as hard-copy documents, and maintaining accurate records.
+As a workplace apprentice, progression to a higher (potentially managerial) role within the company may be easier.

-• Moving further towards higher education, BTEC level 4 courses begin to encompass some of the more managerial roles within the sector.
-(Please note, however, that the government has announced its intention to scrap BTECs in 2024.
-Having said that, in light of the negative reaction to this decision it looks like the most popular BTEC courses will continue to be offered, so you will need to check carefully with training providers how any security-related BTECs you are interested in might have been affected.)
-For now, though, a Security Management BTEC is likely to provide a comprehensive insight into topics such as the role of the manager, current/key legislation, security technology, crime management and prevention, and instigating crime-reduction initiatives.
-A course like this would typically cost around £2,000 and could be undertaken intensively over several days of full-time study.
+• Higher education courses, such as BTEC level 4, begin to cover more managerial roles within the sector.
+However, the government has announced its intention to scrap BTECs in 2024.
+Despite this, due to the negative reaction to this decision, it appears that the most popular BTEC courses will continue to be offered.
+Therefore, it’s important to check with training providers about how any security-related BTECs you’re interested in might have been affected.
+A Security Management BTEC typically provides a comprehensive insight into topics such as the role of the manager, current/key legislation, security technology, crime management and prevention, and instigating crime-reduction initiatives.
+This course typically costs around £2,000 and can be undertaken intensively over several days of full-time study.

-• A foundation degree within a related security/close protection topic (e.g. Security Risk Management) may count towards a BA or master’s degree.
-That said, if you can prove that you have gained relevant experience in the military, you may be able to move straight on to studying at master’s level.
-It’s always worth checking and making your Service experience explicit when you are seeking courses.
+• A foundation degree in a related security/close protection topic (e.g., Security Risk Management) may count towards a BA or master’s degree.
+If you have relevant military experience, you may be able to move straight on to studying at master’s level.
+Always check and make your Service experience explicit when seeking courses.

-It is good general advice to look around and compare what different courses have to offer.
-Most importantly, seek advice from anyone you know who is already working in the sector and find out who are currently the most respected training providers.
-Try to attend security seminars and briefings, where you can meet others already working in the sector and the companies who are likely to employ or subcontract to you when you have qualified.
+It’s generally advisable to compare what different courses have to offer.
+Seek advice from anyone you know who is already working in the sector and find out who the most respected training providers currently are.
+Try to attend security seminars and briefings, where you can meet others already working in the sector and the companies who are likely to employ or subcontract to you once you’re qualified.

 CLOSE PROTECTION APPRENTICESHIPS